 Government health authorities saw no alternative but to launch a nation-wide vaccination campaign.
 Mass vaccination clinics were held and check points along roads were established where vaccination certificates were examined.
 Twenty million persons were vaccinated.
 Hotels and residential apartments were taken over, cordoned off by the military and all known contacts of cases forcibly moved into these centers under military guard.
 Some 10 000 persons spent two weeks or more in such isolation.
-Meanwhile, Each of the neighboring countries closed its borders to all () traffic Nine weeks after the first patient became ill, the outbreak was stopped -- 175 patients had developed small pox and 35 had died -- and this was in a generally well-vaccinated population and it was, in fact, a small outbreak.
+Meanwhile, each of the neighboring countries closed its borders to all traffic.
+Nine weeks after the first patient became ill, the outbreak was stopped -- 175 patients had developed small pox and 35 had died -- and this was in a generally well-vaccinated population and it was, in fact, a small outbreak.

 What might happen if smallpox were to be released today in a U.S. city?
-First, it is important to recall that routine vaccination stopped in the U.S. in 1972, 25 years ago.
-Thus, there are large numbers who have never been vaccinated and, for virtually all others, vaccine immunity has been waning for more than 25 years.
-Based on what we know, it is unlikely that more than 25% would have any residual protection.
-Suppose that some modest volume of virus were to be released perparts by exploding a light bulb containing virus in a Washington subway.
-The event would go unnoticed until the first cases with rash began to appear perhaps 9 or 10 days later.
+First, it is important to resignize-that routine vaccination stopped in the U.S. in 1972, 25 years ago.
+Some travelers were vaccinated over the following 8 years and many military recruits as well as a transformed of a borst www.context.
+Overall, however, it is doubtful that more than 10 to 16% of the population today has significant residual smallpox immunity.
+Suppose that some modest volume of virus were to be released perhaps by exploding a light bulb containing virus in a Washington subway.
+The event would almost certainly go unnoticed until the first cases with rash began to appear perhaps 9 or 10 days later.
 With patients being seen by different physicians in different clinics and by individuals who almost certainly had never before seen a smallpox case, it is probable that several days would elapse before the diagnosis of smallpox would be confirmed and an alarm sounded.

 Assume that perhaps 100 persons had been infected and would require hospitalization.
-As soon as smallpox was suspected, this number would soon be submerged among a group of patients many times larger, perhaps 200 or 300 persons, all with illnesses with fever and rash but whose diagnosis was uncertain.
+As soon as smallpox was suspected, this number would soon be submerged among a group of patients many times larger, all with illnesses with fever and rash but whose diagnosis was uncertain.
 Some would be reported from other cities and other states.
 Where would all of these patients be admitted?
 It is doubtful that there are more than perhaps 50 to 75 hospital beds in the metropolitan D.C. area which provide negative pressure isolation.
 And who would care for the patients?
 Few hospital staff have any smallpox immunity.
 Couple this with the problems posed by the one or two severe hemorrhagic cases which typically have very short incubation periods and would have already been admitted to hospital before smallpox was suspected.
 They would have been cared for by a large, unprotected intensive care team.